Who Is This Credit Card Best For?

 - Travel and emergency hotline

-- Customized spending limits for individual employees
+- Customized spending limits for individual employee

 You might particularly like being able to text questions to Capital One’s virtual assistant Eno to get real-time information about your account.
 You can also monitor your personal VantageScore from TransUnion using Capital One’s free CreditWise tool.
 This doesn’t apply to business scores, however.